threeveevr/OSCSend/README.md

 3: In Unity go to Tools > Avatars 3.0 Emulator > OSC Control panel > and make sure "open socket" is enabled
 4: Go into play mode, click the avatar prefab in your hierarchy, then in the inspector enable mouth and eye tracking in the VRCFT menua
 5: Open OSCSend
-6: Click "browse" on one of the presets.
-OSCSend by default comes with one
+6: Click "browse" on one of the headset presets.
+There are headset samples included in the "Headsets" folder
 7: Press Send

 At this point you should see your avatars face moving!
 These movements are identical to someone actually wearing a Quest Pro and moving their face